-leakage rule in the dry season while the space rule is still used in the wet season (case 2) does not improve the results.
-In this case the leakage rule tries to store all water of the dry season in the Evinos Reservoir, while in the previous wet period this was almost emptied by the space rule to keep empty space for the significant inflows from the Evinos basin.
-Because of the very low inflows in the dry season, no sensitivity to the introduction of the leakage rule is revealed.
-Third, the introduction of the conveyance rule in the dry season while the space rule is still used in the wet season (case 3) gives a small improvement of 8 hm3 with regard to the previous case.
-We note that the conveyance rule tries to store more water in the Evinos-Mornos subsystem, thus producing a beneficial result.
-Fourth, the leakage rule used throughout the year (case 4) performs better than the space rule and the combination of the latter with the leakage rule.
-In this case the leakage rule tries keep the Evinos Reservoir full for both seasons.
-In the wet season this is perfectly possible because of high inflows but is done at the expense of a significant risk of spillage.
-However, the Mornos reservoir is left relatively empty, although it does not leak significantly (as compared to Iliki).
-Fifth, the leakage rule used throughout the year (case 4) has a slightly better performance in comparison with the space rule combined with the conveyance rule (case 3).
-Again, here the introduction of the leakage rule in the wet season proved beneficial.
-Sixth, the performance of the leakage rule when combined with the conveyance rule in the dry season (case 5) improved very slightly in comparison with the leakage rule throughout the whole year (case 4).
-We notice the same beneficial result of the use of the conveyance rule in the dry season, although the improvement is minor.
-Seventh, the use of the conveyance rule throughout the year (case 6) has the maximum performance of all the other rules tested (cases 1-5).
-As said before, this rule tries to store more water in the Evinos-Mornos subsystem, which happens to have large conveyance capacity.
-Coincidentally, the same subsystem has also lower leakage losses.
-As a result, the two effects are combined to improve the performance, but this is undoubtedly a fortuitous situation.
+In Table 6 we depict the annual target release corresponding to the 1% failure probability for each one of the rules tested.
+These results allow us to make the following observations and interpretations.
+First, the space rule, applied throughout the year (Case 1), gives a total annual release of 620 hm3, which is by 70 hm3 less than that obtained by our method.
+This is expected since the avoidance of spills results in storing water mainly in the Mornos and Iliki reservoirs thus leading to high leakage losses especially from Iliki.
+Second, the introduction of the leakage rule in the dry season while the space rule is still used in the wet season (Case 2) does not improve the results.
+In this case the leakage rule tries to store all water of the dry season in the Evinos reservoir while, in the previous wet period, this was almost emptied by the space rule to keep empty space for the significant inflows from the Evinos basin.
+Due to the very low inflows in the dry season, no sensitivity to the introduction of the leakage rule is revealed.
+Third, the introduction of the conveyance rule in the dry season while the space rule is still used in the wet season (Case 3) gives a small improvement of 8 hm3 with regard to the previous case.
+We note that the conveyance rule tries to store more water in the Evinos-Mornos subsystem thus producing a beneficial result.
+Fourth, the leakage rule used throughout the year (Case 4) performs better than the space rule and the combination of the latter with the leakage rule.
+In this case the leakage rule tries keep the Evinos reservoir full for both seasons.
+In the wet season this is perfectly possible due to high inflows but at the expense of a significant risk of spillage.
+However, the Mornos reservoir is left relatively empty although it does not leak significantly (as compared to Iliki).
+Fifth, the leakage rule used throughout the year (Case 4) has a slightly better performance in comparison with the space rule combined with the conveyance rule (Case 3).
+Again here, the introduction of the leakage rule in the wet season proved beneficial.
+Sixth, the performance of the leakage rule when combined with the conveyance rule in the dry season (Case 5) improved very slightly in comparison with the leakage rule throughout the whole year (Case 4).
+We notice the same beneficial result of the use of the conveyance rule in the dry season although the improvement is minor.
+Seventh, the use of the conveyance rule throughout the year (Case 6) has the maximum performance from all other rules tested (Cases 1-5).
+As said before this rule tries to store more water in the Evinos-Mornos subsystem which happens to have large conveyance capacity.
+By coincidence, the same subsystem has also lower leakage losses.
+As a result, the two effects are combined to improve the performance but this is undoubtedly a fortuitous situation.

-Comparing the results from all six rules or combinations thereof (cases 1-6) with those of the parametric rule proposed (case 7), we observe that in all cases the parametric rule gives significantly better results.
-We note that our parametric rule tries to store water mainly in the Mornos Reservoir, leaving small quantities to the other two reservoirs; this behavior is not encountered by any of the heuristic rules tested.
+Comparing the results from all six rules or combinations thereof (Cases 1-6) with those of the parametric rule proposed (Case 7) we observe that in all cases the parametric rule gives significantly better results.
+We note that our parametric rule tries to store water mainly in the Mornos reservoir leaving small quantities to the other two reservoirs; this behavior is not encountered by any of the heuristic rules tested.